franzmoca/ConsensysBootcamp-FinalProject/README.md

 At the end I decided to use a gateway for the image loading (ipfs.io) for a way better performance.

-I didn't attempt to offer uploading functionality to the user because I don't believe it's useful without the file pinning part.
+I didn't attempt to offer uploading functionality to the user because I didn't believe it's useful for this dApp without the file pinning part.

+## ENS

+One of the attributes that can be used to identify a single user is the **ENS** (Ethereum Name Service) that can be used for better recognize a person.
+When an user registers there is the possibility to specify its own ENS that is compared with the Metamask address using Web3 in a clientside check.
+I didn't find a convenient way to crosscheck on-chain inside the smartcontract, but for sure it could be a nice addition to the project.

-## Installation and local testing
+## Installation and testing

 Make sure you have truffle and ganache-cli installed.